XPLANE’s Top 25 Tips and Tricks for Remote Collaboration

 The rise of COVID-19 (coronavirus) has made remote collaboration an overnight necessity for many companies.

-As a firm that works with global distributed teams, XPLANE has amassed a number of best practices for leading effective online meetings—skills that we’ve honed over the last many years.
+As a firm that works with globally distributed teams, XPLANE has amassed a number of best practices for leading effective online meetings—skills that we’ve honed over the last many years.

 While you can’t replicate every element of an in-person meeting online (think energy!), online meetings can be highly effective if properly designed and facilitated.

 Here are our top 25 tips and tricks, curated from a panel of XPLANE consultants who use them every day.

 Tools and platforms: What are our go-to tools for connecting people online?